RyanFrantz/ryanfrantz.github.io/_posts/2024-03-02-AI-is-not-understanding.md

 [1] Caveat: I am not addressing the quality of training sets nor the potential for them to contain biased context or incorrect/misleading information.
-There more qualified folks in the world that can speak on that topic.
+There are more qualified folks in the world that can speak on that topic.